 Check your personal pensions

-You can normally take benefits from your personal pension from the age of 55, although this is set to rise 57 in 2028 and could change in the future.
+You can normally take benefits from your personal pension from the age of 55, although this is set to rise 57 in 2028 and could change again in the future.
 Like defined contribution schemes you should receive an annual statement and like defined contribution schemes there is flexibility in how you decide to use your savings.
 Some older schemes are not as flexible as newer ones so, again, it is worth thinking about moving to one that is better for your needs.

 Consolidating all your defined contribution and personal pensions into one saving plan like a self-invested personal pension (SIPP) can make them easier to administer, and some of your older company schemes might be in default funds that no longer suit your situation and objectives.